whoami

 analyze_issue_with_seer

-Use Seer AI to analyze production errors and get detailed root cause analysis with specific code fixes.
+Use Seer to analyze production errors and get detailed root cause analysis with specific code fixes.

 Use this tool when you need: